Papaabdoulayendoye/new-technical-test/README.md

 - How to organize the UI
 - What actions users need
 - How to show budget alerts
 - What the persons using the app would need so that it's useful for them.
+Don't hesitate to take some freedom regarding the required features so that it's the more useful/usable possible for the user.

 ---